 In Facebook, Inc. v.
 Superior Court (2015) 240 Cal.App.4th 203, several criminal defendants argued that the SCA, as applied to them, was unconstitutional as it denied them the right to due process and to confront the witnesses against them, among other rights.

-It explained that there is no general right to pretrial discovery for criminal defendants, and that due process cases governing disclosure of information (such as the well-known Brady line of cases) simply prevent the government from withholding information it already possesses, but do not require the government to assist in obtaining the information in the first place.
+It explained that criminal defendants do not have a general right to pretrial discovery and that due process cases governing disclosure of information (such as the well-known Brady line of cases) simply prevent the government from withholding information it already possesses but does not require the government to assist in obtaining the information in the first place.

 The Facebook, Inc. decision is currently under review in the California Supreme Court.